lightly-ai/lightly/docs/source/docker/integration/overview.rst

 Integration
 ===================================
-Here you learn how to integrate the Lightly worker into data pre-processing pipelines.
+Here you learn how to integrate the Lightly Worker into data pre-processing pipelines.

 .. toctree::